-Mr. Bowyer is the local Educational Supervisor for ENT Registrars and Core Trainees, and Mr. Hari is the local Educational Supervisor for Foundation and GP Trainees.
+Mr. Harris is the local Educational Supervisor for ENT Registrars/Core Surgery Trainees, and Mr. Hari is the local Educational Supervisor for Foundation and GP Trainees.
 The ENT department takes an active part in the process of modernising medical careers with an emphasis on regular teaching and assessments for junior doctors.

 The department has an active role in the training of non-medical staff, both in the development of ward nurses and student nurses throughout the Trust.
 The Head and Neck Specialist Nurses and Physiotherapists provide regular training sessions for tracheostomy and compromised airway care.

 There is a regular appraisal process for all trainees within the ENT department.